TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/examples_position_sense.md

 \note This subsection is not applicable for EnDAT3.

-- In this mode, data transmission and reception can happen independently on all channels.
+- Data transmission and reception can happen independently on all channels.
 - After a command is sent, all channels wait for a response and process the response independently.
 However, all channels must finish processing before the next command can be triggered.
 (This restriction does not apply to HDSL.
 HDSL channels can continue operating independently.)

 ### Periodic Trigger Mode